ycraaron/Cardboard-fps-controller-unity/README.md

 4.Import Unity FPS controller from menu-Assets-Import Packages-Characters.

-Now you can choose A or B to set up (Suggest to choose B first)

-A.

-5.Drag Gvrmain from project path: Assets - GoogleVR - prefabs to Hierarchy.

-6.Drag FPScontroller prefab from project path: Standard Assets - Characters -FirstPersonCharacter - Prefabs

-7.Delete the main camera in the Hierarchy.

-8.Delete child node named FirstPersonCharacter in FPScontroller prefab

-9.Drag the FPScontroller prefab root node(FPScontroller) to Gvrmain

-10.Drag Gvrmain's child node Head to FPScontroller.

-11.Drag GvrPerticle from project path Assets - GoogleVR - prefabs - UI to the Head

-12.In Hierarchy, click creat - UI - Eventsystem

-13.In inspector(with Eventsystem selected), click add component, search GazeInput and choose GazeInputModule

-14.Choose FPSController, replace the script attached to it: FirstPersonController.cs with the file in this repo.

-15.Create a new plane and expand it to (x,y,z) = (100,1,100)

-B.

 5.Open demo scene in path Assets-GoogleVR-DemoScenes-HeadSetDemo-DemoScene

 6.Drag FPScontroller prefab from project path: Standard Assets - Characters -FirstPersonCharacter - Prefabs